- 3D Printer

 You'll then see this:

-You can now scan your QR code with your respective app (the picture of the code above is an example code... it won't work for you.
+You can now scan your QR code with the Microsoft Authenticator app (the picture of the code above is an example code... it won't work for you.
 You must scan your own code that is on your computer screen).

 Once it's added to your app successfully, you'll click on Next on the computer prompt.
 You'll now see this screen: